forceedge01/behat-api-spec/README.md

 Minor:
 - Using 'snapshot pattern' step defintion produces a regex snapshot.
+- Check multiple json keys in response with one step definition.

 Patch:
 - Running single scenario does not affect other scenario snapshots.